SolaceDev/solace-dev-codelabs/markdown/ep-discovery-kafka/ep-discovery-kafka.md

 ## Introduction
 Duration: 0:01:00

-Negative
+> aside negative
-: ⚠️  **WARNING - This Codelab is outdated.
+> ⚠️  **WARNING - This Codelab is outdated.
 Please refer to [Solace Docs](https://docs.solace.com/Solace-Cloud/Event-Portal/event-portal-discovery.htm#Scanning-Kafka-brokers) for latest Kakfa Discovery Instructions.**

 Are you looking to discover, visual, catalog, share, and reuse your Kafka event streams, but don't know how and or where to begin.
 Or does your organization look something like the picture below and you are struggling to understand what is the data that is really going through your Kafka clusters?